The call came at three o’clock in the morning.

 “You headin’ to Chouteau City?”

 Leah looked over her shoulder at him.
 Tall, with an early afternoon blond shadow, he was quite a bit younger than she by at least a decade.
 His ice blue eyes made a shiver pass through her, but that didn’t lessen the pang of—desire?—she felt.
 She swallowed a lump of shame.

 He ignored her ersatz rude tone and answered politely enough, “Chouteau City’s a tough town, ma’am.
 No place for a lady.
 Lotsa kooks up there.”

 “I have business in Chouteau City,” she answered coolly, her sense of fairness and decency disallowing any kind of blatant setdown.

 Leah stared at him until his mouth pursed and his eyebrows rose.
 Finally, he tipped an imaginary hat to her and said, “Ma’am.”
 She turned on her boot heel.
 She heard the beginnings of the cashier’s comments to the man about her behavior.
 She didn’t hear the man’s reply.

 The radio came on when the engine did.

 “ … teau City today, thirty-one-year-old Joe Walker was charged with first degree murder for the brutal slaying of a gas station attendant during a robbery attempt.
-Chouteau County prosecutor Knox Hilliard is expected to charge Block’s accomplice, eighteen-year-old Rachel Wincott, with murder one tomorrow morning … ”
+Chouteau County prosecutor Knox Hilliard is expected to charge Walker’s accomplice, eighteen-year-old Rachel Wincott, with murder one tomorrow morning … ”